aniket32/Chat-Server-Client-Application/README.md

                               // You can do this as mnay times as you want

  ** Here are some commands to interact to the server and with other clients **
- // Enter the commands without the "< >" sign to iunteract with the Server
+ // Enter the commands without the "( )" sign to iunteract with the Server

- login  <username>   // logs you into the server
+ login  (username)   // logs you into the server

- msg <receiver> <message_body>  // send a message to your targeted receiver
+ msg (receiver) (message_body)  // send a message to your targeted receiver

- kick <username>    // kicks the specified user from the server
+ kick (username)    // kicks the specified user from the server

- join <group_name>  // join a group chat
+ join (group_name)  // join a group chat

- leave <group_name> // leave the group chat
+ leave (group_name) // leave the group chat

- msg <group_name> <message-body>    // msg all the participants in the specified group chat
+ msg (group_name) (message_body)    // msg all the participants in the specified group chat

- announcemnet <message_body>    // send a message to all the active users in the server
+ announcemnet (message_body)    // send a message to all the active users in the server

  quit   // disconnects you from the server

- ListUsr    // lists all the current active users and their server ID in the server
+ ListUser    // lists all the current active users and their server ID in the server

  NUKE   // spams "WORLD DOMONATION" all throughout the server and all active client window for 10 seconds